-This distributed computing system, comprising some 12,000 cores, is used by SU faculty and researchers, particularly in the physical sciences and engineering, who need reliable, high throughput computing (HTC).
+This distributed computing system, comprising some 14,000 cores and 20 Terabytes of memory is used by SU faculty and researchers, particularly in the physical sciences and engineering, who need reliable, high throughput computing (HTC).
 The computers in the grid are optimized to perform a large number of smaller parallel jobs (typically less than 24 hours), providing high processing capacity over long periods of time.

 OrangeGrid is supported by ITS, Syracuse’s central IT group, and offered to researchers without cost.
 The grid is unique in that approximately 20% of the nodes on the network are upgraded annually as part of regular campus desktop replacement cycles, providing a notable increase in processing and memory capacity each year.

 In 2015, Syracuse partnered with the Open Science Grid (OSG) to contribute OrangeGrid compute resources to researchers within the OSG framework.
 Additionally, cycles not consumed by SU or OSG researchers are put to use in the LIGO Einstein@Home distributed computing project.Syracuse University’s Information Technology and Services (ITS)

 - Virtualization via Oracle’s VirtualBox

 - Desktop components management via ITS’ HTCondor Virtual Machine Coordinator (CVMC)